Year 26 Members at Orientation

 No. RARE AmeriCorps members are not required to be students at the time they submit their application.

-All RARE AmeriCorps applicants must have a bachelor’s degree by the start of Orientation.
+All RARE AmeriCorps applicants must have a bachelor’s degree by the start of orientation.
 Degrees from all accredited universities are welcomed.

 RARE AmeriCorps members are not students at the University of Oregon.
 The members live throughout Oregon in rural communities working an average of 40 hours a week.
 This obligation to the RARE AmeriCorps Program makes it unrealistic to be a student at the same time as being a RARE AmeriCorps member.